TezosTaqueria/taqueria/taqueria-plugin-metadata/README.md

 - `taq generate metadata < contractName >` - Generates `TZIP-16` compliant metadata for a contract in JSON format
 - `taq generate-project-metadata` - Generates project level metadata that is written to `config.json`

-Contract metadata is output into a JSON file in the `./artifacts` directory

-Project metadata is added to `.taq/config.json` as seen here:
+Contract metadata is output into a JSON file in the `./artifacts` directory, while project metadata is added to `.taq/config.json` as seen here:

 ```json
     "metadata": {